 Containment, eradication and recovery – Considering the incident severity, we then determine and implement the steps necessary to contain the incident, eradicate the underlying causes and start our recovery processes to ensure we return to business-as-usual as quickly as possible.
 Naturally, the steps we take in this phase will vary significantly depending on the nature of the incident.
 Whenever it will benefit our customers (or as required by our legal or contractual obligations), Atlassian will also communicate with its customers about the incident and its potential impacts for them during this phase of the incident response process.

-Notification - We aim to notify any customer within 72 hours or without undue delay if their data is involved in an incident or a breach.
-This might be light on detail at first, but we’ll provide every detail available, when it is available.
+Notification - We aim to notify any customer without undue delay if their data is involved in a confirmed incident.
+This might be light on detail at first, but we’ll provide every detail available when it is available.

 A robust post-incident review process – After every incident is resolved, we look at what lessons we can learn from what happened that can inform the development of technical solutions, process improvements and the introduction of additional best practices so that we can continue to provide the best experience for our customers and make the job of malicious actors even harder next time.